1993 Milwaukee cryptosporidiosis outbreak: Social impact

 Reports of gastrointestinal illness began in April 1993; however, studies occurring after the outbreak confirmed that there were echoes of the epidemic beyond initial contamination as the population contracted the illness through secondary transmission.
 This resulted in negative public sentiment toward Milwaukee Water Works.
 Carrie Lewis, superintendent of Milwaukee water works in 2015, explained that "people had been hurt, they felt let down by their drinking water and it took a long time for them to believe that we knew what we were doing again," It took ten years for Milwaukee citizens to begin to trust the public water supply again with the help of frequent community outreach by the utility.

 Current treatment in Milwaukee

-Currently, Milwaukee consistently scores as one of the highest drinking water qualities in the state.
+In the 2020s, Milwaukee consistently scored as one of the highest drinking water qualities in the state.
 This is due to $508 million invested in water treatment and monitoring improvements since the outbreak.
 Improvements in treatment include: